-This evening – August 23, 2018 – as soon as darkness falls, enjoy the beautiful presence of the moon and Mars in your southeast sky.
+On August 23, 2018 – as soon as darkness falls – enjoy the beautiful moon and planet Mars ascending in your eastern sky.
 They can be viewed from all over the world, except at the far-northern Arctic latitudes.
 These two worlds – the moon and Mars – rank as the brightest and third-brightest celestial luminaries to light up the nighttime sky, respectively.
-So you should have little or no trouble spotting this august couple before nightfall, or at evening dusk.
+Venus is second-brightest, and you’ll find it in the west after sunset.
+Jupiter is fourth-brightest, and it’s not far from Venus now, in the west as darkness falls.

-If you haven’t seen Mars yet – or even if you have – let the moon guide your eye to Mars tonight.
-Be sure to get an eyeful of Mars while it’s still in its moment of glory.
-Earth, in its faster orbit around the sun, is leaving Mars farther and farther behind; and as a consequence, Mars will slowly but surely dim in the months ahead.
-One month from now, in September, Mars will be about half as bright as it is now; and one month from now, in October, Mars will be about one quarter of its present brightness.
+Right now, Earth, in its faster orbit around the sun, is leaving Mars farther and farther behind; and as a consequence, Mars will slowly but surely dim in the months ahead.
+One month from now, in September, Mars will be about half as bright as it is now; and two months from now, in October, Mars will be about one quarter of its present brightness.